clpoz/CBA/README.md

 ## Overview

-This repository contains the code and experimental workflow for **CBA (Causality-Based Attack)**.
+This repository contains the code and experimental workflow for **CBA (Causal Backdoor Attack)**.
 The project investigates security risks in parameter-efficient fine-tuning, with a focus on LoRA adapters for open-weight LLMs.
 It provides scripts for task-data generation, causality analysis, adaptive poisoned fine-tuning, evaluation, and causal detoxification.

 The repository is organized around four target LoRA-fine-tuned models: